Vodacom's first-quarter service revenue rises 11.4% on Egypt growth

 Service revenue in Egypt grew at 43.8% in local currency, making it a star performer.
 The South Africa market delivered a 3% increase, supported by contracts, while Tanzania, Democratic Republic of Congo and Lesotho contributed significantly to normalised growth of 12.4% in its international business.

-Service revenue outside of mobile services, such as from fintech, was a key growth driver and contributed 6.9 billion rand in the quarter, equating to 21.4% of the group and was "well on track to reach our target contribution of 30% by 2030," Vodacom Group CEO Shameel Joosub said in a statement.
+Service revenue outside of mobile services, such as from fintech, was a key growth driver and contributed R6.9bn in the quarter, equating to 21.4% of the group and was "well on track to reach our target contribution of 30% by 2030," Vodacom Group CEO Shameel Joosub said in a statement.

-Group financial services revenue of 3.9 billion rand was supported by strong growth from the insurance business in South Africa, "excellent" growth in Egypt of 44.3%, and a 17.4% increase from the international business on the back of improved performance in Mozambique, Joosub said.
+Group financial services revenue of R3.9bn was supported by strong growth from the insurance business in South Africa, "excellent" growth in Egypt of 44.3%, and a 17.4% increase from the international business on the back of improved performance in Mozambique, Joosub said.

-Including Kenya's Safaricom, in which it owns a stake, Vodacom now processes $460 billion in mobile-wallet transaction value annually, he said.
+Including Kenya's Safaricom, in which it owns a stake, Vodacom now processes $460bn in mobile-wallet transaction value annually, he said.